 Are you ready to shake things up a bit?
-It's time to think outside the box and "Jas" up your dessert repertoire with this absolutely amazing creme brulee brownie pumpkin cheesecake.
+It's time to think outside the box and "Jas" up your dessert repertoire with this absolutely amazing pumpkin cheesecake with brownie bottom.

-The fudgy, gooey brownie bottom with a layer of creamy pumpkin cheesecake topped with crispy, caramelized sugar is sinfully good.
+The fudgy, gooey brownie bottom, topped with a layer of creamy pumpkin cheesecake and crispy, caramelized sugar, is sinfully good.

 I'm always looking for new ways to make an old favorite more interesting (the food, not the husband), and combining two desserts in one is always a winner, especially if one is a cheesecake.

-That's a mouthful!
-My family gobbled this one Thanksgiving and they've been requesting it ever since.
+Chocolate and pumpkin are meant to be together!
+My family gobbled this one Thanksgiving, and they've been requesting it ever since.

-If you're looking for ideas, here are some other cheesecake fusions I've come up with in the past.
+If you're looking for ideas, here are some other cheesecake fusions I've created in the past.

 Brownie layer